bendrucker/bundleify/readme.md

   * extracts source map to an external file
   * re-compresses with [uglify](https://github.com/mishoo/UglifyJS2) for more byte savings

+### Transforms

+Browserify transforms applied to the bundle are not [global](https://github.com/substack/node-browserify#btransformtr-opts), except uglifyify.
+That means the following features are limited to your code and do not run on your dependencies:

+* ES2020
+* Environment variable replacement

 ## API

 #### `bundleify(options, callback)` -> `undefined`